 There are serious penalties if you do not carry No-Fault insurance, and you leave yourself vulnerable if you’re injured in an accident and you’re uninsured.
 Read about the penalties for driving uninsured here.

-The mandatory Michigan car insurance laws and requirements apply even if you are not a car or truck’s “owner” in a conventional sense, such as if you’re just leasing the car or truck or borrowing it for an extended period of time (which will or could possibly exceed 30 days).
+The Michigan car insurance laws and requirements apply even if you are not a car or truck “owner” in a conventional sense, such as if you’re just leasing the car or truck or borrowing it for an extended period of time (which will or could possibly exceed 30 days).

-Michigan law says a person is a motor vehicle owner if:
+The law states a person is a motor vehicle owner if:

 - He or she rents or leases a motor vehicle for more than 30 days.
 (MCL 500.3101(3)(I))

 - He or she holds legal title to the motor vehicle, except when he or she is in the business of leasing the motor vehicle and has leased it out for more than 30 days.
 (MCL 500.3101(3)(I))

 - He or she has the “immediate right” under an installment sale contract to possess the motor vehicle.
 (MCL 500.3101(3)(I))

 Types of car insurance coverage

 There are also several types of optional insurance coverage you can purchase.
 Click here for a full list of the different types of car insurance coverage (both mandatory and optional) drivers can purchase in Michigan.